ecmwf/metview-docs/docs/confluence/tutorials/a_quick_tour_of_metview.rst

 Try it with your *land_shade* and *polar_europe* icons, and test the result by visualising *polar_europe*.
 Note that your two icons are now *linked* - if you modify *land_shade*, the changes will be picked up the next time you visualise *polar_europe*.
-Another type of embedded icon is discussed in `Analysis Views <https://confluence.ecmwf.int/display/METV/Analysis+Views>`_.
+Another type of embedded icon is discussed in :ref:`Analysis Views  <analysis_views>`.

 Creating a Simple Macro
 =======================